cchevali/restaurant-site/README.md

 # restaurant-site
-web site build w/ Angular and Bootstrap.
+Website built w/ Angular and Bootstrap.
 Running on json-server